Mark Begich: Early life, education, and early political career

 Begich was born and raised in Anchorage, Alaska.
 He is the son of Margaret Jean "Pegge" (née Jendro) and former US Representative Nick Begich.
 His father disappeared in October 1972 during a small plane flight from Anchorage to Juneau, Alaska with then-US House Majority Leader Hale Boggs, but was reelected the next month, while missing, before both were declared legally dead.

 The fourth of six children, he has two sisters and three brothers.
 His paternal grandparents were Croatian; his paternal grandfather, John Begich, immigrated to the United States from Croatia (then part of the empire of Austria-Hungary) in 1911.
 His mother had Polish, Bohemian (Czech), Dutch, and English ancestry.
 He attended Steller Secondary School in Anchorage.
-As an adolescent, he opened an 18-and-under club called "The Motherlode."
+As an adolescent, he opened an 18-and-under club called "The Motherlode".
 At the age of 18, he had obtained a business license to sell jewelry and was helping his mother manage a number of real estate properties.
 Because of his business opportunities, he decided not to go to college.

-His mother twice ran against longtime Congressional Representative Don Young in the 1980s, who had filled her late husband's seat in a special election in 1973, losing both times.
+His mother, who had filled her late husband's seat in a 1973 special election, ran twice against longtime Congressional Representative Don Young in the 1980s, losing both times.

 At the age of 19, Begich started working in the Anchorage city health department and later worked as a driver for then-Anchorage Mayor Tony Knowles.
 During the 1988 legislative session, Begich worked as a legislative aide for State Representative Dave Donley.
 Begich was elected to the Anchorage Assembly in 1988, at age 26, and served until 1998, including three years as chairman and two as vice chairman.

 Begich served for a number of years on the Alaska Commission on Postsecondary Education, including as its chair.
 In 2001, Governor Tony Knowles appointed Begich to the University of Alaska Board of Regents, but the legislature did not confirm the appointment.